A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: Numerical results

 The {\LPCCs} are solved via the MILP formulation in~\eqref{eq:lpec_milp} and solve it with the commercial solver {\gurobi}~\cite{Gurobi} or the open-source solver {\highs}~\cite{Huangfu2018}. {In our experiments, the MILP reformulation was significantly faster that regularization- and penalty-based methods, cf. Appendix~\ref{sec:numerics_macmpec_lpec}.} For the MILPs, we set the maximum number of nodes in the branch and bound algorithm to 5000 and the maximum computation time to 5 minutes.
 The tolerance for the LP solves in both MILP solvers is set to $10^{-9}$ (default is $10^{-6}$).

 For comparisons, we also implement the regularization and penalty-based methods.
 Thereby, an adaptation of \ref{eq:mpec_scholtes}, $\ell_{1}$ and $\ell_{\infty}$~\cite{Kim2020,Ralph2004,Nurkanovic2024b} to the form of ~\eqref{eq:mpec_implementation} are solved in a homotopy loop with a decreasing parameter $\tau$.
 We initialize $\tau^0 = 1$ and update it using the rule $\tau^k = 0.1 \tau^{k-1}$.
-The loop terminates if either: the NLP solution is feasible and the complementarity tolerance $h_{\perp}(x)$ is below $10^{-9}$; NLP is locally infeasible; or a maximum number of $15$ iterations is reached.
+The loop terminates if either: the NLP solution is feasible and the complementarity tolerance $h_{\perp}(x)$ is below $10^{-9}$; NLP is locally infeasible; or a maximum number of $15$ homotopy iterations is reached.
 A homotopy loop is declared successful if it finds a stationary point.
+Additionally, we compare {\MPECopt} to solving the {\MPEC} directly as an NLP in~\eqref{eq:mpec_nlp} with {\ipopt}, and solving its MINLP reformulation~\eqref{eq:mpec_minlp} with a nonlinear branch-and-bound method implemented in \texttt{Bonmin}~\cite{Bonami2008}.